Radioactive Sealed Source, Seed, & Nuclear Gauge,

 Dismantling/De-Housing, Disposal Services

-/ Nuclear gauges, seeds, tubes, and sealed sources have been accepted for dismantling
+/ Nuclear gauges, seeds, tubes, sealed sources, and even leaking sources have been accepted for dismantling

 and/or de-housing, disposal or recycling, and/or transportation by ADCO Services

 since 1965 from customers in: New York City to San Francisco.
 Coast to coast,

 ADCO Services' central U.S. location in Chicago, IL allows ADCO to offer turnkey

 service for radioactive source disposal to the entire continental United States in a timely

 manner utilizing it's sister company, ADCOM Express, Inc.